he, him, his

 When I was 19 years old, my life changed direction.
 I met people who introduced me to Indigenous worldviews and Black trans feminism.
 I began supporting Black community organizers, Indigenous land defenders, and harm reduction projects.
 When I was 26 years old, I learned that I am a trans man and that I needed to transition.

-I worked for 11 years in harm reduction: in emergency shelters for survivors of violence, on crisis lines for 2S, trans, and queer youth, in low-barrier drop-ins for people who are homeless or living outside, and in case management with homeless transgender women.
+I worked for 11 years in harm reduction: in emergency shelters for survivors of violence, on crisis lines for Two-Spirit, trans, and queer youth, in low-barrier drop-ins for people who are homeless or living outside, and in case management with homeless transgender women.

 In 2021, I opened a private therapy practice designed to help trans people recover from trauma.
 I am a Registered Social Worker (RSW) with the Ontario College of Social Workers and Social Service Workers.
-I have a Bachelor of Social Work from University of Portland and a Master of Social Work from Toronto Metropolitan University.
+I have a Bachelor of Arts in Social Work from University of Portland and a Master of Social Work from Toronto Metropolitan University.

 I am a registered NIHB mental health provider.
 First Nations and Inuit trans people with status are eligible for 20-42 sessions of trauma therapy with me each year at no cost.